-PS41: Field Crops II Instructor: Prof. Martin Prerequisite: PS40
+PS41: Field Crops II

+Instructor: Prof. Martin

+Prerequisite: PS40

-A continuation of PS40 dealing with the establishment, production management, and harvesting and storage of forage and grain crops.
+A study of the production management of forage and grain crops.
+Soil conservation and crop rotations will also be assessed.
 The overall objective is to provide a basis for sound feed-production decisions on livestock farms in the Atlantic region.